Watch: 'Sunbathing' whale heads in towards Hawke's Bay beach to catch some rays

 Vallance said that the whale was so close that a couple of times he had to pull the boat away just to make sure he didn't disturb it at all.

-"I actually had to shut off the engine because we were so close but didn't seem to mind us being there and we had to keep moving away because it kept on getting closer and closer.
+"I actually had to shut off the engine because we were so close, but didn't seem to mind us being there and we had to keep moving away because it kept on getting closer and closer.

-"But it was only about 200-300 metres off of the beach so anyone who was on the beach would have gotten a great view of it."
+"But it was only about 200-300m off of the beach so anyone who was on the beach would have gotten a great view of it."

 After spending around 30 minutes with whale they decided to leave it alone and enjoy the rest of the afternoon sun.